vcabales/ArduinoJson/_features/oss-fuzz.md

 That is why ArduinoJson is integrated in Google's [OSS-Fuzz](https://github.com/google/oss-fuzz) program.

-As such, it is continuously fuzzed in search for security vunerabilities.
+As such, it is continuously fuzzed in search for security vulnerabilities.